energywebfoundation/origin/docs/certificate-guides/blockchain-inbox.md

 ![Certificate-blockchaininbox-deposit](../images/certificates/certificate-blockchaininbox-deposit.png)

-To deposit Mwh into your organization’s Account Exchange Address, select the device and navigate to the Deposit tab.
+To deposit Certificate Mwh onto the Exchange, select the device and navigate to the Deposit tab.
 Once deposited, these Mwh can be active on the exchange and will be visible in your [Exchange Inbox](./exchange-inbox.md).

 Note that you can edit the number of Mwh you would like to deposit by clicking the pencil icon next to the Mwh.
 By default, the number of Mwh to deposit is the total number of Mwh available from the certificate.